apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Exclusive: OpenAI to remove non-profit control and give Sam Altman equity**
+**Zelda: Echoes Of Wisdom's Frame Rate Is "Even Worse" Than Link's Awakening**

-You can read more about it [here](https://www.reuters.com/technology/artificial-intelligence/openai-remove-non-profit-control-give-sam-altman-equity-sources-say-2024-09-25/).
+You can read more about it [here](https://www.nintendolife.com/news/2024/09/zelda-echoes-of-wisdoms-frame-rate-is-even-worse-than-links-awakening).

 ## Requirements
 - Python 3.8